Jemurai/policy/policies/IAM_Policy.md

 ### Password Complexity and History

-It is expected that {{company_name} employees will use a password manager to assist with selection and management of complex passwords.
+It is expected that {{company_name}} employees will use a password manager to assist with selection and management of complex passwords.

 In the event that a password manager cannot be used, users must select complex passwords for systems they use both for {{company_name}} and for any projects with third parties.